martinbjeldbak/dotfiles/README.md

 ### Nord Theme

 Depending on OS, install the [Nord theme](https://www.nordtheme.com/) for related apps, such as GNOME Terminal (iTerm settings included in these dotfiles under `Library/`).

+### Fonts

+Depending on OS setting up the dotfiles on, install the MesloLGS Nerd Fonts as per https://github.com/romkatv/powerlevel10k#manual-font-installation